iflament/DSSG/README.md

 The code in this repo is designed to run spatial and temporal analyses, and generate informative dynamic visualizations, on multiple civic data sources.

+#### Questions addressed:
+- What locations are the most crowded, at specific: hours of the day / days of the week / dates over the summer ?
+- Where do people transition to and from?

+Types of data supported in this version:
+- Call detail records
+- Site data (user entries at  specific locations).
+Can be applicable to museums or others attractions.

 Examples of dynamic plots generated:

 <p align="left">